Selenium is an umbrella project for a range of tools and libraries

 a thing about reporting or Given/When/Then grammar.

-This is where various frameworks come in to play.
-At a minimum you will need a
+This is where various frameworks come into play.
+At a minimum, you will need a

-test framework that matches the language bindings, e.g. NUnit for .NET, JUnit
+test framework that matches the language bindings, e.g., NUnit for .NET, JUnit

 for Java, RSpec for Ruby, etc.